Jump to:

 Round-up

-If you’re building or installing a garden log cabin, make sure it’s not too close to the boundary.
-And if it’s newly pressure-treated, wait at least 3 to 6 months before painting it.
+If you’re installing or building a log cabin, make sure it’s not too close to the boundary.
+You need that airflow and maintenance access to prevent hidden rot.

 This next guide will help if you’re torn between going the DIY route or hiring a professional: Building a Log Cabin – Should I Self Assemble or Hire a Builder?